mouseisbest/comp5347/README.md

 		- Actions can be application defined, or use HTTP methods
 - 3rd party Authentication
 	- Authentication can be delegated to third party
-	- OpenID: 3rd authentication scheme is popluar and used under many major websites
+	- OpenID: 3rd authentication scheme is popular and used under many major websites
 		- developers do not need to implement the standard function again and again.
 		- OpenID providers have better mechanisms to protect credentials
 		- Users do not need to memorize multiple pair of username/password